perfalcon/RoboND-Perception-P2-Project/writeup.md

 Inorder to remove the noise from the point cloud, applied the StatisticalOutlierRemoval filter  with a mean of 1 and standard deviation of 1.

-Refer to the section in project.py :   Statistical Outlier Filtering
+Refer to the section in [project script](https://github.com/perfalcon/RoboND-Perception-P2-Project/blob/master/scripts/project_template.py) :   Statistical Outlier Filtering

 **Box edges